smart-on-fhir/cumulus-library-data-metrics/cumulus_library_data_metrics/q_valid_us_core_v4/README.md

 The Patient profile requires both `identifier` and `name`.

-But since Cumulus ETL strips these fields, this metric does not require them.
+But since Cumulus ETL strips these fields as PHI, this metric does not require them.

 ### Debugging